 Our day begins with a bullet train ride to Himeji Castle.
 As Japan's largest and most-visited castle, it is regarded as the finest surviving example of Japanese castle architecture.
 UNESCO World Heritage-listed Himejijo, in its current form, dates back to 1617 and has remained intact despite extensive bombing during World War II and a great earthquake in 1995.
 We'll enjoy time at the castle and in the nearby beautiful Kokoen Gardens, a short walk from the castle's main gate.

-Special Experience: Learn the way of the warriors of pre-modern Japan, the Samurai, during an interactive lesson.
+Special Experience: Dive into the world of pre-modern Japan with a fun, interactive session on the way of the Samurai.
+Unleash your inner warrior as you learn their legendary skills.
 Many Samurai lived by the concepts of loyalty to one's master, self-discipline and ethical behaviour.
 They were also adept with the bow and sword.
 We'll learn about the art and try out the movements ourselves.

 Tonight, we'll enjoy a Japanese-style group farewell dinner.